RikudouSage/LemmyAutomod/README.md

 > first generate the key and then run the `app:dump` command with manually provided `EXPECTED_SIGNATURE_KEY` env
 > variable.
 That way, the export will contain the signing key, but automod will still work without it.
 After you import
 > the new config to Lemmy Webhook, you can come back and set the signing key for the whole automod.

+### **2.5** User interface

+Since version 2.20.0, the Automod supports the [official GUI](https://github.com/RikudouSage/LemmyAutomodManager).
+Follow the instructions in the GUI repository to install it.

 ## 3. Notification setup (optional)